Flight Delay Compensation Services — Which Companies Actually Get Results

 How Flight Delay Compensation Services Work

-You never need to interact with the airline directly.
-You assign the service power of attorney — a document you sign digitally during the claims process — and they act on your behalf from that point forward.
-Payout timeline varies.
+You never speak to the airline directly.
+During the claims process you sign a digital power of attorney — hands them authority to act on your behalf from that point forward.
 Straightforward cases on cooperative airlines can resolve in four to six weeks.
-Contested cases involving airlines that dispute liability can take six months or longer.
+Contested cases where the airline disputes liability?
+Six months isn’t unusual.
+Sometimes longer.

 EU261 vs US DOT — Which Delays Are Actually Claimable

-Probably should have opened with this section, honestly, because a significant number of people submit claims they were never entitled to file in the first place.
+Probably should have opened with this section, honestly.
+A significant chunk of people submit claims they were never entitled to file.

-EU Regulation 261/2004 — and its UK equivalent, UK261, which came into effect after Brexit — is the legal framework that makes all of this possible.
+EU Regulation 261/2004 — and its post-Brexit UK counterpart, UK261 — is the legal framework that makes all of this possible.
 It applies in two specific situations:

-US domestic delays operate under an entirely different framework — US DOT regulations.
-The DOT requires airlines to provide refunds for canceled flights and significant delays where the passenger chooses not to travel, but there is no equivalent fixed compensation structure.
-No €250 per passenger, no €600 ceiling, no automatic entitlement.
-US DOT rules are about refunds and tarmac delay limits, not compensation.
-None of the services covered in this article handle US DOT claims, because those claims aren’t structured the same way and typically require direct engagement with the airline or, in egregious cases, the DOT itself.
+US domestic delays run under a completely different set of rules — US DOT regulations.
+The DOT requires refunds on canceled flights and significant delays where the passenger opts not to travel, but there’s no fixed compensation structure equivalent to EU261.
+No €250 floor.
+No €600 ceiling.
+No automatic entitlement to anything beyond a refund.
+None of the services in this article touch US DOT claims, because those claims aren’t built the same way — they typically go directly to the airline or, in serious cases, the DOT itself.

 AirHelp vs ClaimCompass vs MYFLYRIGHT — What Separates Them

-Stumped by the volume of conflicting information online, I cross-referenced Trustpilot scores (pulled in Q1 2025), claim processing timelines reported by users, fee structures, and jurisdictional coverage before drawing any conclusions.
-Here’s what the data actually shows.
+Frustrated by the volume of contradictory information online, I cross-referenced Trustpilot scores pulled in Q1 2025, processing timelines reported by actual users, fee structures, and jurisdictional coverage before drawing conclusions.
+Here’s what the data shows.

 AirHelp

-AirHelp is the largest operation in this space and has the most recognizable brand.
-Their Trustpilot score sits at 4.4 out of 5 across roughly 180,000 reviews — a meaningful sample.
-Fee is 35% on standard claims, which is on the higher end.
-They also offer an “AirHelp Plus” membership at around $24.99 per year, which reduces the fee and includes additional travel benefits.
-Most casual travelers won’t recoup the membership cost unless they fly frequently.
+AirHelp is the largest player in this space — most recognizable name, biggest infrastructure.
+Their Trustpilot score sits at 4.4 out of 5 across roughly 180,000 reviews, which is a meaningful sample.
+Fee is 35%, which is on the higher end.
+They also offer an “AirHelp Plus” membership at around $24.99 per year — lowers the fee, adds some travel benefits.
+Casual flyers probably won’t recoup that membership cost.
+Frequent travelers might.

-Where AirHelp stands out is coverage breadth.
-They operate across more than 35 countries and maintain legal representation in most EU member states, the UK, and several additional jurisdictions including Brazil and Turkey.
-Complex multi-leg claims involving connecting flights on different carriers are where their infrastructure tends to shine relative to smaller competitors.
+Where AirHelp pulls ahead is coverage.
+They operate across more than 35 countries with legal representation in most EU member states, the UK, Brazil, Turkey, and other outlying jurisdictions.
+Complex multi-leg claims — missed connections across different carriers — are where their infrastructure earns its keep relative to smaller competitors.

-The criticism that shows up consistently in negative reviews: slow communication when claims enter litigation.
-Users report going weeks without updates on contested cases.
-That’s a real friction point, though it’s somewhat endemic to the industry.
+The complaint that shows up consistently in negative reviews: communication goes quiet when claims enter litigation.
+Users report weeks without updates on contested cases.
+Frustrating, but honestly somewhat endemic to the industry — not exclusive to AirHelp.

 ClaimCompass

-ClaimCompass charges 25% plus VAT, making it the most competitively priced of the three on straightforward claims.
-Their Trustpilot score is 4.3 out of 5 across a smaller review base — around 3,000 reviews — which limits the statistical confidence somewhat, but the pattern of reviews is consistent.
-Users report faster initial responses than AirHelp and a cleaner online interface for submitting claims.
+ClaimCompass charges 25% plus VAT — the most competitive pricing of the three on straightforward claims.
+Their Trustpilot score is 4.3 out of 5 across roughly 3,000 reviews.
+Smaller sample than AirHelp, but the pattern is consistent.
+Users report faster initial responses and a cleaner submission interface.

-Their coverage is narrower.
-ClaimCompass focuses almost exclusively on EU261 and UK261 claims.
-They don’t have the same legal presence in outlying jurisdictions.
-For the majority of travelers with standard EU departure or arrival delays, this narrowness doesn’t matter.
-For travelers with unusual routing — a delayed flight into Morocco on a Spanish carrier, for instance — they may hit a wall.
+Coverage is narrower.
+ClaimCompass focuses almost exclusively on EU261 and UK261 — no meaningful legal presence in outlying jurisdictions.
+For most travelers with a standard EU departure or arrival delay, that narrowness is irrelevant.
+For unusual routing — a delayed flight into Morocco on a Spanish carrier, say — they may hit a wall they can’t climb over.

 MYFLYRIGHT

-MYFLYRIGHT is a Hamburg-based service that charges 29.75% on recovered compensation.
-Their Trustpilot score is 4.2 out of 5 across roughly 8,000 reviews.
-They position themselves on speed — their website claims an average processing time of eight weeks, though that figure applies to uncontested claims and shouldn’t be taken as a guarantee across the board.
+MYFLYRIGHT is Hamburg-based and charges 29.75% on recovered compensation — sits between the other two on price.
+Trustpilot score of 4.2 out of 5 across roughly 8,000 reviews.
+They market themselves on speed, claiming an average eight-week processing time.
+That figure applies to uncontested claims — don’t take it as a universal guarantee.

-What MYFLYRIGHT does better than the other two is transparency during the claim process.
-Multiple reviewers single out their status updates and communication as the clearest in the industry.
-For travelers who feel anxious about handing over power of attorney and then hearing nothing for months, that operational transparency has real value.
+What MYFLYRIGHT does better than either competitor is communication during the process.
+Multiple reviewers — unprompted, across different review periods — single out their status updates as the clearest in the industry.
+For travelers who hand over power of attorney and then spend months wondering if anything is happening, that transparency has genuine value.
+That’s what makes MYFLYRIGHT endearing to us anxious claimants who want to know where our case actually stands.

-Coverage is solid across EU member states and the UK.
-Less extensive than AirHelp for edge cases.
-The sweet spot for MYFLYRIGHT is mid-complexity claims — delayed connections through Frankfurt or Amsterdam, for example — where communication matters and the case isn’t so exotic that AirHelp’s broader legal network is necessary.
+Coverage is solid across EU member states and the UK — less extensive than AirHelp for edge cases.
+Their sweet spot is mid-complexity claims.
+Delayed connection through Frankfurt or Amsterdam, for instance — complex enough that communication matters, not so exotic that AirHelp’s broader legal network becomes necessary.

 When to Use a Service vs Claim Directly

 Direct claims are free.
-If you win, you keep 100% of the compensation — €250, €400, or €600, all of it.
-The process involves submitting a formal written claim to the airline, referencing the specific EU261 or UK261 regulation, and specifying the compensation amount you’re entitled to by statute.
+Win, and you keep everything — €250, €400, €600, all of it.
+The process involves a formal written claim to the airline, citing EU261 or UK261 specifically, and stating the exact compensation amount the statute entitles you to.
 Templates exist.
-It takes about 45 minutes to do properly.
+Done properly it takes about 45 minutes.

 Use a service when:

-• The airline has already rejected your direct claim and you want to escalate without hiring a solicitor
+- The airline has already rejected your direct claim and escalation without a solicitor is the next step

-• The airline has gone into administration or bankruptcy — services with legal infrastructure are better positioned to recover from insolvency proceedings
+- The airline has gone into administration — services with legal infrastructure handle insolvency proceedings better than individuals can

-• Your claim involves a missed connection across two separate airlines, which is legally more complex
+- Your claim involves a missed connection across two separate airlines, which introduces real legal complexity

-• More than three months have passed since the delay and the airline has been unresponsive
+- More than three months have passed and the airline has simply gone quiet on you

-• You don’t have the time or inclination to draft and send multiple follow-up letters
+- You don’t have the time or patience to draft and send multiple follow-up letters yourself

-The fee is a convenience charge and a complexity premium.
+The fee is a complexity premium and a convenience charge.
 Pay it when the complexity justifies it.

 What These Services Cannot Do

-No service in this space can recover US domestic delay compensation, because there is no US domestic delay compensation in the EU261 sense.
-The compensation structure simply doesn’t exist under US law.
-If you were delayed four hours on a Delta flight from Atlanta to Denver, there is nothing to recover through AirHelp or anyone else.
-The airline may offer vouchers voluntarily, but you cannot compel payment through any legal mechanism analogous to EU261.
+No service in this space can recover US domestic delay compensation — because there is no US domestic delay compensation in the EU261 sense.
+The structure doesn’t exist under US law.
+Delta delayed you four hours from Atlanta to Denver?
+Nothing to recover through AirHelp or anyone else.
+The airline might voluntarily offer a voucher.
+You cannot compel payment through any legal mechanism that resembles EU261.
+Those are just different worlds.

 Extraordinary circumstances are the other hard wall.
-EU261 and UK261 both exempt airlines from paying compensation when the delay was caused by circumstances outside their control — specifically weather, air traffic control decisions, security threats, and political instability.
-The definition of “extraordinary circumstances” has been litigated extensively, and some situations that airlines claim as extraordinary have been overturned in court (technical faults on aging aircraft, for example, are sometimes excluded from the exemption).
-But genuine weather events — a snowstorm that grounds flights across an entire airport — will not produce compensation.
-A service can evaluate whether the airline’s extraordinary circumstances claim holds up legally, but if it does, they cannot override it.
+EU261 and UK261 both exempt airlines from compensation when the delay results from circumstances outside their control — weather, air traffic control decisions, security threats, political instability.
+That exemption has been litigated extensively, and some airline claims of “extraordinary circumstances” have been thrown out in court.
+Technical faults on aging aircraft, for example, don’t always qualify as extraordinary.
+But a genuine snowstorm grounding flights across an entire airport?
+That’s not producing compensation.
+A service can evaluate whether an airline’s extraordinary circumstances claim holds up legally — but if it does, they can’t override it.

-Managing expectations is part of the job.
-A legitimate compensation service will tell you upfront if your claim is unlikely to succeed.
-If a service promises you a recovery on a weather-cancelled flight, that’s a red flag — either they’re planning to file a claim they know will fail (burning your time for the data), or they don’t understand the regulation they’re supposedly enforcing.
+While you won’t need a lawyer of your own, you will need realistic expectations about what the framework covers.
+A legitimate service will tell you upfront when your claim is unlikely to succeed.
+If a service promises a recovery on a weather-cancelled flight, that’s a red flag — either they plan to file a claim they know will fail, or they don’t understand the regulation they’re supposedly enforcing.

 Stay in the loop